anebz/finance/investment-strategies.md

 If you're a true value investor, you'll buy businesses, not stock.
 [Warren Buffet](https://www.investopedia.com/articles/01/071801.asp) does his homework—sometimes for years.
 But when he’s ready, he goes all in and is committed for the long-term.

 If you don't have years to do the research, [price-earnings ratio (P/E)](https://www.investopedia.com/terms/p/price-earningsratio.asp) is a tool to quickly identify undervalued or cheap stocks.
 A lower P/E means you're paying less per $1 of current earnings.
 Value investors seek companies with a low P/E ratio.
+[More on P/E ratio](p-e-ratio.md)

 Value investing can work so long as the investor is in it for the long-term and is prepared to apply some serious effort and research to their stock selection.